Japanese GP: Kamui Kobayashi too quick - Jenson Button

-Eighth-placed Pastor Maldonado collected his first points since winning the Spanish Grand Prix on 13 May, ending a run of nine races without scoring for Williams.
+Eighth-placed Pastor Maldonado collected his first points since on 13 May, ending a run of nine races without scoring for Williams.

 "We're back in the points so I'm happy with that as it gives us great confidence going into the next race," said the Venezuelan.

-The final point went to Toro Rosso's Daniel Ricciardo, who held off the retiring Michael Schumacher to cross the line in 10th.
+The final point went to Toro Rosso's Daniel Ricciardo, who held off the to cross the line in 10th.

 "It's not every day you have a seven times world champion on your tail," smiled the Australian.